wanamelon/prototype_monorepo/roller/dev_notes.md

 Simple enough - a status effect -> levelUpFactor levelUpFactor used in level up probability expression

-> Items: higher base spawn level of coins

-hmm, a bit trickier:

-- status effect on spawner? too narrow, what about ones spawned by other items
-- could be status effect on any item which spawns crop, but how to know?
-- a central status effect paramvar, everything references. could work! bit more lift
-    - I like this the most.
-Simple but job done!
-- an interceptor in the spawn handling code? doesn't feel very generic, but requires no wiring
-- give items capacity to intercept events in a final stage. maybe they're given a mutable list, and each modifies it...
-    - but spawning is done via lambdas right now. we will need it to be pure data in order to be interceptable
-    - this is a pretty ok generic solution, but requires extending our overall system
-- coin itself handles? wouldn't exactly work, we need a status effect applied instantly right...

 > Items: temporarily do ZERO damage